nytorj/nyto.org-NytoCoder/README.md

 python final_main.py

 You will be asked to enter your project name.
-Then you will be asked what do you want to buil...
-You can either type it out, or hit enter and the script will load prompt.md instead.\nJust edit prompt.md if you want a larger and more detailed prompt.
+Then you will be asked what do you want to build...
+You can either type it out, or hit enter and the script will load prompt.md instead.
-\n
-Demo:
+Just edit prompt.md if you want a larger and more detailed prompt.

+#Demo:
   https://youtube.com/nytoCoder/...
-Tech:
+#Tech:
 - The code imports several modules and packages such as `os`, `sys`, `time`, `json`, `openai`, `ast`, `shutil`, `random`, and custom modules from the `lib` package.
 - It sets the OpenAI API key to a specific value using `openai.api_key = "YOUR_API_KEY"`.
 This key is necessary to make requests to the OpenAI API.
 - The `AI` class is defined, and it has various methods to interact with the OpenAI API and perform certain operations.